Kterlecki/project-two/README.md

 ## Content

-The contact form was taken from bootsnippet and adjusted to fit my needs Ideas for font, color and layout taken from the W3layouts link below
+The contact form was taken from bootsnippet and adjusted to fit my needs Ideas for font, color and layout taken from the W3layouts link below.
+Some code recycled from milestone project-one.
+Updated and changes made

 ## Media